dijital20/pytexas2024-plugins/docs/2_requirements_and_design.md

 Our `fileinfo-text-plugin` will respond to events for `.txt` files, and expose the following information:

-* Identify then by the more user-friendly name "Text file"
 * Count the number of lines.
 * Count the number of words.